 First, view the opened ended questions on the application form.
 This will give you time to formulate your answers ahead of time before submitting.

-Next, our theme for 2020 is Human Centered Leadership.
+Next, our theme for 2021 is Modern Leadership.
 As you prepare your submission, please keep in mind how you can best incorporate and exemplify the theme.